SwatejPatil/Chrome-Dino-Game-Automated/README.md

 # Chrome Dino Game Automated

-This is the automated dino game project, I have made this project using Pyautogui.
+This is an automated dino game project, I have made this project using Pyautogui.

 ## Installation